 Today, South Korea has paved the way for snail products, which have since taken hold in the US and Europe.
+These include snail serums, lotions, creams and more.
 Some places in Thailand, Asia and Europe even offer live snail facials where critters make their way across customers’ faces--one step I don't think I could take!

 What's the science of snail slime?

 What exactly is the function of snail slime?
 Technically this slime is mucus, produced by the snail as it crawls along to coat their bodies and prevent the drying out of their tissue.
 Snails' mucus is both sticky--to help them adhere to surfaces--and lubricating--to help the little guys protect against abrasions, bacteria and other infections as they make their way across different environments.